deedeelavinder/deedeelavinder.github.io/index.md

 People who know me describe me as collaborative, ambitious, patient, and compassionate.
 I welcome challenges, failure, and constructive criticism as opportunities for growth and development.
 Wired for optimism, I bring enthusiasm, kindness, and an open mind to everything I do.

-The skills I value and rely on the most include creative problem solving, analytical thinking,and connecting with people.
+The skills I value and rely on the most include creative problem solving, analytical thinking, and connecting with people.
 I am a systems thinker and a detail lover.

 ## { presentations }